webpack/webpack-cli/README.md

 - [`webpack-cli generate-loader`](./packages/generate-loader/README.md#webpack-cli-generate-loader) - Initiate new loader project.
 - [`webpack-cli serve`](./packages/serve/README.md#webpack-cli-serve) - Use webpack with a development server that provides live reloading.
 - [`webpack-cli update`](./packages/update/README.md#webpack-cli-update) - Update properties in a webpack configuration file.

+### Utilities

+The project also has several utility packages which are used by other commands

+- [`utils`](./packages/utils/README.md) - Several utilities used across webpack-cli.
+- [`generators`](./packages/generators/README.md) - Contains all webpack-cli related yeoman generators.
+- [`webpack-scaffold`](./packages/info/README.md#webpack-cli-info) - Utilities to create a webpack scaffold.

 ## Getting started